pdf-raku/PDF-API6/README.md

 - The `text()` method is adding a BeginText (BT) graphics operation on block entry and a EndText (ET) method on exit.
 - The `font()` method sets the current font object and size.
 Behind the scenes it has also set up a font dictionary, registered as /F1 for the font
-- The `print()` command is displaying WinsAnsi encoded text
+- The `print()` command is displaying text using thew ShowText (Tj) operator

-The follow methods give an overview of the current state of the graphics engine:
+The following methods give an overview of the current state of the graphics engine:

 ## Appendix II: Text Rendering Modes